 Scenic Pinares de Mayarí is often overlooked by tourists heading to climb eastern Cuba’s highest peaks at Sierra Maestra, but this area in the Sierra Cristal mountain range of Holguín province is just as magical and perhaps more remarkable in wildlife variety than its southern siblings.
 Salto del Guayabo is the highest waterfall in Cuba, at just over 100m (328ft) in height, and the trail to explore it is truly worth the challenge.
 It might be a short round trip, but it’s not an easy walk.

-From Villa Pinares de Mayarí, it’s a 15km (9.3-mile) drive in a Jeep to the trailhead, where you can choose to start walking toward the Mirador del Guayabo’s spectacular lookout on top of the fall or go downhill for a swim in the natural pool at the base of the cascade.
+From Villa Pinares de Mayarí, it’s a 15km (9.3-mile) drive in a 4WD to the trailhead, where you can choose to start walking toward the Mirador del Guayabo’s spectacular lookout on top of the fall or go downhill for a swim in the natural pool at the base of the cascade.
 Most travelers pick the latter and walk through dense forests for less than a mile towards the base of the salto (waterfall) and then go back up to the lookout for a round of well-earned selfies.
-Be careful of the slippery and steep ladders.
+Be careful; the ladders are slippery and steep.

 Pico Turquino